Rawad-Alhejaili/Image_Processing/README.md

 During my time with EE663: Image Processing.
 I found that I have implemented a couple of image processing operations in Python (like convolutions for example), and later I found that I frequenctly return to some of its functions.
 Therefore, I want to save them here in GitHub.

 The function that I return to the most is `imshow`.
-I am sure that I speak for everyone when I say that the defaults of `matplotlib.pyplot.imshow` leave a LOT to be desired.
+I am sure that I speak for everyone when I say that the defaults of `matplotlib.pyplot.imshow` leaves a LOT to be desired.
 For example:

 - The default DPI is so freaking LOW which causes the output image to have terrible quality.
 - The size of the image is so small that even a short title could be wider than the image.
 This is problematic when you have multiple subplots because their titles will overlap and cause a mess.